luke-jr/bitcoin/doc/build-unix.md

 Skip if you don't intend to use the GUI.

     sudo dnf install qt6-qtbase-devel qt6-qttools-devel librsvg2-tools ImageMagick

-For Qt 6.5 and later, the `xcb-util-cursor` package must be installed at runtime.

 Additionally, to support Wayland protocol for modern desktop environments: